Parrot-Developers/olympe/src/olympe/doc/userguide/advanced/physical_drone.rst

    your SkyController.

-Once the SkyController has been configured with a token it will automatically try to connect to your drone using the cellular link.
+Once the SkyController has been configured with a token it will automatically try to connect to your ANAFI Ai using the cellular link.
 We can now wait for the 'RUNNING' cellular link status.

 .. literalinclude:: ../../examples/cellular.py